No products in the cart.

 In the case of printers that only have one extruder instead of a dual extruder system, once the model is printed, it is necessary to perform a manual and time-consuming operation to remove the supports.
 This process affects the quality surface between the model and the supports and also increases the chances of breaking the part.
 In addition, depending on the geometry of the model it can be impossible to totally remove the supports by hand.

-Moreover, this architecture of all BCN3D printers also adds differentiating advantages.
+Moreover, the IDEX architecture also adds differentiating advantages.
 First of all, it is possible to combine different materials, like rigid and flexible, or to use two colors to get more attractive or aesthetic models.
 Last but not least, IDEX opens the door to new printing strategies, allowing to use different tool sizes to cut down printing times without giving away quality.

 Would you like to better know any of the parameters described?
-Contact us at email@example.com , we love hearing from you!
+Contact us at firstname.lastname@example.org , we’ll love hearing from you!